molily/molily.de/_posts/2020-11-21-testing-angular.md

 ## Summary

-The goal of this guide is to dispel the fear of testing.
-While testing Angular applications is a complex matter, this guide breaks it down into small, approachable steps and tries to give a well-balanced overview.

 Writing tests is often a frustrating experience that comes on top of implementation troubles.
 The logical and technical complexity is overwhelming and intimidating.
 All this drains motivation.

+The goal of this guide is to dispel the fear of testing.
+While testing Angular applications is a complex matter, this guide breaks it down into small, approachable steps and aims to give a well-balanced overview.

 Find a testing strategy that reduces the frustration and benefits the quality of your software.
 Once you have written tests for a couple of features, you will learn which tests are worthwhile – tests that uncover bugs and prevent regressions.
 Continue with these successes, then slowly explore other kind of tests.